xereeto/wordleTTY/README.md

 # wordTTY

-A text-based client for the popular Wordle game.
+A text-based client for the popular Wordle game, to play on the command line.
+Real programmers don't need browsers!

 usage: `python3 wordle.py [--no-unicode]`